segunfamisa/segunfamisa.github.io/_posts/2016-10-24-bottom-navigation-view-android.md

 ## Listening for events on the bottom nav view
 Now that we've added the view, we'd love to know when a menu item is clicked right?

-To listen for click events on the BottomNavigationView, we just need to call [setOnNavigationItemSelectedListener()](https://developer.android.com/reference/android/support/design/widget/BottomNavigationView.html#setOnNavigationItemSelectedListener(android.support.design.widget.BottomNavigationView.OnNavigationItemSelectedListener) .
+To listen for click events on the BottomNavigationView, we just need to call setOnNavigationItemSelectedListener()

 Example of how to do this is: